iamslash/TIL/bash/README.md

 # '-' can be stdin for input
 echo hello world | cat -
 # '-' can be stdout for output
-edcho hello world | cat a.txt -
+echo hello world | cat a.txt -
 seq 10 | paste - - -

 # >